What are the Availability and Submissions options for an assessment?

 - Enter the desired password in the Assessment Password field.

-- If you have accidentally added a Secondary Password in the Assessment Password field, and your students cannot access the assessment, you can remove it by going to the Published Copies tab in Tests & Quizzes, selecting Settings for the assessment, deleting the erroneous password, and selecting Save.
+- If you have accidentally added a password in the Assessment Password field, and your students cannot access the assessment, you can remove it by going to the Published Copies tab in Tests & Quizzes, selecting Settings for the assessment, deleting the erroneous password, and selecting Save.

-To enter a message that will display to a student once they submit the assessment, select Add message that students will see after submission.
+- To enter a message that will display to a student once they submit the assessment, select Add message that students will see after submission (Optional).

 - Enter the Submission Message in the field provided.

-- You may also enter a Final Page URL to be displayed after submission.
-Select Validate URL to confirm adding the URL.
+- You may also add a Link to a web page with a message to be displayed after submission.
+Select Validate URL to confirm adding the link.